 Who Was Linda Brown?

-Linda Brown was born on February 20, 1942, in Topeka, Kansas.
+Linda Brown was born in February 1942, in Topeka, Kansas.
 Because she was forced to travel a significant distance to elementary school due to racial segregation, her father was one of the plaintiffs in the case of Brown v.
 Board of Education, with the Supreme Court ruling in 1954 that school segregation was unlawful.
 Brown continued living in Topeka as an adult, raising a family and continuing her desegregation efforts with the area's school system.
 She passed away on March 25, 2018, at age 76.

 Early Life and Historic Case